donnachaforde/separated-by-the-same-language/README.md

 While a native speaker of the English language, I am not a lingustic expert so the following is merely an assembly of observations from:

-* Growing up in Ireland where we speak an 'Irish' version of English - i.e. local EN-IE.
+* Growing up in Ireland where we speak an 'Irish' version of English - i.e. locale EN-IE.
 * Working and living in the UK for almost a decade.
 * Working for US Multinationals for over 25 years.